yonycalsin/sass-colors/README.md

 @import "src/colors.scss";

 body {
   // First parameter receives the name of the main color, and as a second parameter requires the name of the secondary color

+  // usage: color("name_of_color", "type_of_color")
+  // to avoid to repeating map-get($colors, ...)
   background: color("red", "base");
+}
+.button {
+  background: color("blue", "accent-1");
+  color: white;
+  border: 1px solid color("blue", "darken-1");
 }
 ```